Skip to content

 Getreidegasse is one of the oldest and prettiest streets in the Altstadt and it’s a UNESCO World Heritage Site.
 It’s a pedestrian zone with many shops and small passageways, cafes and restaurants – pretty busy there I must say.
 There is a house where Mozart was born on Getreidegasse street.

-What I liked the most about the street is all those iron guild signs hanging from the houses on both sides of the street.
-Very charming.
+What I really liked about the street besides the colorful houses and shops were all those iron guild signs hanging from the houses on both sides of the street.
+Very charming!

 Mozart’s birthplace and residence houses